pagekit/docs/developer/modules.md

 'settings' => '@hello/admin/settings',
 ```

-## Register Widgets
+## Register widgets
-A Widget is also a module.
+A widget is also a module.
 With the `widgets` property you can register all widget module definition files.
 Each of those files is expected to return a PHP array in the form of a valid module definition.
-Learn more about [Widgets](../tutorials/widgets.md).
+Learn more about [widgets](../developer/widgets.md).

 ```php
 'widgets' => [